christsven/H.E.A.T/scenarios/SCENARIO Narva.md

 ## Scenario introduction

-This is the first setting for H.E.A.T. as a modern, but fictional war in northern europe.
+This is the first setting for H.E.A.T. as a modern, fictional war in northern europe.
 If you play this just as a unit roster for an army, a single match, or a full campaign is up to you.